-Finding affordable health insurance coverage is not always a simple task for an employer to find when searching for coverage plans for employees.
-Here at Taylor Benefits, we work closely with our Louisiana business owners and business managers to find the plans that cost the company the least while making them affordable for employees to have quality group health insurance and other employee benefit plans.
+Finding affordable health insurance coverage for employees is not always a simple task for an employer.
+Here at Taylor Benefits program, we work closely with our Louisiana business owners and business managers to find the plans that cost the company the least while making it affordable for employees to have quality group health insurance coverage and other employee benefit plans.

 Employees who may be nearing their retirement years or even those just starting in the workforce need to have stable retirement plans available to ensure a healthy and financially stable future.
-We have access to the best insurance plans in the state and we can offer our insurance clients plans that won’t break the bank and will be affordable to their employees.
+Generally, we have access to the best insurance plans in Louisiana, and we can offer our clients plans that won’t break the bank and will also be affordable to their employees.

-When you are ready to get started with affordable group health insurance or find more information on employee benefit plans, be sure to call and speak to an agent or fill out the FREE quote form on this page.
+When you are ready to get started with affordable group health insurance or find more information on employee benefit plans, be sure to call and speak to an agent or fill out the FREE quote form on this page for any assistance.

-Further, the insurance program must be designed to cover at least sixty percent of the standard worker’s health and medical needs and include these components:
+Further, the health plan must be designed to cover at least sixty percent of the standard worker’s health and medical needs and provide access to:

-A good employee benefits plan will include health insurance, paid time off for vacation, illness, and holidays, and potentially other elements.
-Among the most requested are:
+A good employee benefits plan will include health insurance and paid time off for vacation, illness, and holidays.
+Other requested perks include:

-While large companies may provide a broader range of traditional benefits, some small businesses can personalize schedules and offer a culture that can’t be matched in a sizable organization.
+While large businesses may provide a broader range of traditional benefits, some small businesses can personalize schedules and offer a culture that can’t be matched in a sizable organization.

 Taylor Benefits also offers help with the following health and financial savings plans:

-Regulations are seemingly changing year after year in the insurance market, but here at Taylor Benefits, we believe in being consistent with offering a variety of health insurance, retirement and health savings plans that benefit our Louisiana customers.
+Regulations are seemingly changing year after year in the insurance market, but here at Taylor Benefits, we continue to offer a variety of health insurance, retirement, and health savings plans that benefit our Louisiana customers.

 If you have any questions regarding health insurance plans and employee benefits in Louisiana, here are some answers to common concerns:

-Large group health insurance plans are ideal for businesses with many employees who require adequate coverage.
-It works by simplifying the health insurance process to assist Louisiana employers in providing all of their employees with the same insurance benefits and coverage at a low cost.
-Large group health insurance also helps save costs for both employers and employees, and for it to work, you need participation from at least 70 percent of your employees.
-If you choose a large group insurance plan, your provider may offer discounts on their typical rates.
+Large group health insurance plans are ideal for businesses with many employees who require coverage.
+Sponsoring a group health plan helps Louisiana employers give all their employees the same insurance benefits and coverage at a low cost.
+Large-group health insurance also helps save money for both employers and employees.
+Typically, for a health insurance policy to become effective, you need participation from at least 70 percent of the eligible employees to be covered.

-Even though most small business owners think that the minimum employee threshold for a group insurance plan is high, it isn’t.
-You must have at least one employee as a small business owner to be eligible for a small business group health insurance plan.
-However, if your business has more than 50 employees, you may not be eligible for Medicaid health insurance.
-If your number of employees exceeds the maximum limit, you might want to look into large group health insurance plans.
+Even though some small business owners think that the minimum employee threshold for a group plan is high, it isn’t.
+You must have at least one employee as a small business owner to be eligible for a small business health insurance plan.
+Once your employee count reaches 50, the medical plan is considered a large group insurance plan, and employer contribution and terms may be even more favorable compared to small businesses.